 Overview of the current paper

 The research question of the current paper is whether and to what degree there is evidence for false negative results in the published psychological literature.
 To this end, nonsignificant results from eight flagship psychological journals were inspected.
-First, observed effect distributions for the eight journals (combined and separately) were compared to the distribution expected if there was no effect, where a discrepancy, thus presence of false negatives, was expected.
-Second, a method is proposed to test the hypothesis that H0 is true for all nonsignificant results in a paper.
+First, observed effect distributions for the eight journals (combined and separately) were compared to the expected distribution if there was no effect, where a discrepancy, that is presence of false negatives, was expected.
+Second, the Fisher method is proposed to test the hypothesis that H0 is true for all nonsignificant results in a paper.
 Third, we inspected the power of this method, which tests whether H0 is true in a set of results, as a function of sample size, effect size, and number of test results, in a simulation study.
-Fourth, we applied this method to the nonsignificant results per paper to inspect how many deviate from H0..
+Fourth, we applied this method to the nonsignificant results per paper to inspect how many deviate from H0.Fifth, this method was applied to a set of failed replications, to inspect whether the negative results were possibly false negative.
 We first review the theory to our approach of detecting false negatives, after which the method of our investigation is detailed.
 Subsequently, we present the results and discuss implications and limitations.

 Theoretical framework